Reserves Guide for Students

 When looking at the list of reserve items for your class, you will see that each item has an icon.
 These icons designate whether the item is a PDF, an article, or a physical copy available at a UNC library.

 A blue flag () indicates that the item is a physical book or article that can be checked out at a UNC library.
 To find out how to locate this item at the library, select the item from the list of reserves by clicking on the “Show Details” button on the left-hand side.

 Once you have selected the item, you will come to a page that tells you the item’s location.
 This page will show at which library the item is on reserve and the item’s specific location within the library, which comes in the form of a call number.
-In this example, it’s the House Undergraduate Library, although there are other locations such as the Media Resources Center, the Art Library, and the Music Library.
+In this example, it’s the House Undergraduate Library, although there are other locations such as the Media & Design Center, the Art Library, and the Music Library.

 The call number is important to finding your book – to make things easier, write it down or take a screenshot of it on your phone before heading to the library!
 Once at the library, use this call number to search for your book.

 Note: Unless otherwise noted, all reserves items in the Undergraduate Library will be found in the Reserves Reading Room!

 In some cases, the item you are attempting to access will be held in a location other than the Reserves Reading Room.
 These items are marked by a different call number.

 All items marked with ‘XP’ will be held behind the Circulation Desk at the Undergraduate Library.
 In order to obtain these items, give this XP call number to the librarian at the desk and they will be able to grab it for you!